-The Tres Bahias Winter Weatherization Plan includes Appendices for both seasonal readiness in accordance with §25.53, and pre-event checklists in accordance with §25.55.
-Tres Bahias Personnel will use the Pre-Event Appendix when the Weather Emergency - Cold Weather Emergency is activated.
+The Tres Bahias Winter Weatherization Plan includes Appendices for seasonal readiness in accordance with §25.53, and checklists in accordance with §25.55.
+Prior to October 1 of each calendar year Tres Bahias Personnel or Field Services will complete the Pre-Winter Checklist.
+By November 1 of each calendar year, Tres Bahias or Field Services will commence Winter Season review by completing the Winter Season Review Checklist.
+The Pre-Event Checklist will be completed prior to the forecasted temperature reaching 30 degrees Fahrenheit or the possibility of extreme cold or severe winter weather event.
 Also included are Appendices related to emergency supplies and post-season lessons learned.